godjw/klue-level2-nlp-08/README.md

 - Ubuntu 18.04

 ## Reproduction of the Best Model
-You can reproduce the submission by retraining through the following steps
+You can reproduce the submission by retraining through the following steps:
 - [Installation](#Installation)
 - [Preprocessing](#Preprocessing)
 - [Training](#Training)